-We also use third party compensation surveys to compare executive base salaries and short and long-term incentive awards for positions that are similar in scope and responsibility.
+We obtain market data from publicly available proxy circulars and third party compensation surveys to compare executive base salaries and short and long-term incentive awards for positions that are similar in scope and responsibility.

 Each compensation element, and overall total direct compensation, is targeted at the median of the comparator group.
 The resulting total direct compensation (base salary and short and long-term incentives) will produce above median compensation in the event of superior corporate and individual performance or below median compensation in the event of expectations not being met.